Fiscal Year 2023: October 1, 2022 – September 30, 2023

 All residents of the community and visitors are required to comply with the following regulations that are applicable to District owned facilities:

-- No parking shall be permitted on the roadways and rights-of-ways within the District except in designated parking areas.
+- Parking is not permitted on the roadways and rights-of-ways within the District except in designated parking areas.
 Vehicles parked in any area where parking is not permitted shall be subject to towing at the expense of the vehicle’s owner.

-- No District parking spaces shall be used for accumulating or storing building materials, trash, etc.
+- District parking spaces may not be used for accumulating or storing building materials, trash, yard debris, or any other items.

-- No parking shall be permitted in areas designated with yellow curbs or in handicapped parking spaces, unless authorized by permit.
+- Parking is not permitted in areas designated with yellow curbs or in handicapped parking spaces, unless authorized by permit.

 Park Place Community Development District Disclosure